 It's very common to receive a MySQL prompt instead of the results of your command; it means that you forgot the final semicolon.
-Just enter the semicolon and press the Enter key, to get what you want.
+Just enter the semicolon and press the Enter key, and you'll get what you want.